LazyFoxStudio/Project-2/josep.md

 <a href="https://gyazo.com/80dbc0fdf4b4877009973a24eb84d676"><img src="https://i.gyazo.com/80dbc0fdf4b4877009973a24eb84d676.jpg" alt="https://gyazo.com/80dbc0fdf4b4877009973a24eb84d676" width="1595"/></a>

 ## QA
-### Creating issues and controlling the resolution and assignment to them.
+### Issues at github.
+Creating and reassign each member of the team to their area of knowledge.
+Keeping track every issue is taken care of and closing the ones that are fixed.

 <a href="https://gyazo.com/2a84cf7ba546de07db76c816ebb93bd5"><img src="https://i.gyazo.com/2a84cf7ba546de07db76c816ebb93bd5.png" alt="https://gyazo.com/2a84cf7ba546de07db76c816ebb93bd5" width="1555"/></a>